-During construction, activities undertaken on site have the potential to have temporary adverse impacts on vehicle travellers.
+During construction, activities undertaken on site have the potential to have temporary adverse impacts on vehicle travellers and non-motorised road users (NMUs) as a result of vehicle noise and delays due to TM measures.
 There is potential for impacts on human receptors due to A82 trunk road closures, however regular amnesties will be provided.
 No significant congestion issues are envisioned due to the proposed off-peak construction hours.
 Increased journey times may occur, but these are considered insignificant considering the relatively low traffic count during the night-time programming.